-Let us invite our children into a great process; let them know that this challenge of attention is a lifetime challenge, a muscle that they will forever attend to, not something they are going to get right or wrong.
+Let us invite our children into a great process; let them know that this challenge of attention Lis a lifetime challenge, a muscle that they will forever attend to, not something they are going to get right or wrong.
 Because children tend to see in black-and-white, explicitly let them know it is a process; there is no endless failure or unending winning, only growing slowly or urgently.
+We can grow to a clear, stable focus.
 The real-life stories of Wilma Rudolph, Glenn Cunningham, and The Mighty Atom not only illustrate the exercise of attention, they also describe the process of a full recovery.
 Everyone, at some time, has a recovery in front of them.

-n other stories you engage with your child (or your class), always highlight the characters' relation to frustration and failure.
+In other stories you engage with your child, always highlight the characters' relation to frustration and failure.
 Tell the story of when Michael Jordon got cut from the basketball team in high school.
 Or Nelson Mandela, Mahatma Ghandi, Martin Luther King Jr. in prison, or The Little Engine That Could, etc. Consistently emphasize the theme of frustration and temporary failure, how it makes you feel, how failure makes you want to quit; and then emphasize the proper relation to frustration and failure.